Aliases for PARP10 Gene

 Poly(ADP-ribose) polymerases (PARPs), such as PARP10, regulate gene transcription by altering chromatin organization by adding ADP-ribose to histones.
 PARPs can also function as transcriptional cofactors (Yu et al., 2005 [PubMed 15674325]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PARP10 Gene

 PARP10 (Poly(ADP-Ribose) Polymerase Family Member 10) is a Protein Coding gene.
+Diseases associated with PARP10 include Arts Syndrome.
 Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include nucleotide binding and K63-linked polyubiquitin binding.
 An important paralog of this gene is PARP14.

 UniProtKB/Swiss-Prot for PARP10 Gene

 May play a role in cell proliferation.
 May be required for the maintenance of cell cycle progression.

 Poly (ADP-ribose) polymerase (PARP) catalyzes the post-translational modification of proteins by the addition of multiple ADP-ribose moieties.
 PARP transfers ADP-ribose from nicotinamide dinucleotide (NAD) to Glu/Asp residues on the substrate protein.